 - Providing a prompt notification to the public of any temporary service disruption to facilities or services used by persons with disabilities.
 This notice includes information regarding the reason and duration of disruption and a description of alternative facilities or services, if available.

-- Ensuring every person, who within the organization, interacts with the public on behalf of Maple Leaf Foods is provided with training based on the requirements of the accessibility standards and on the Human Rights Code of the AODA.
+- Ensuring every person, who within the organization, interacts with the public on behalf of Maple Leaf Foods is provided with training based on the requirements of the relevant accessibility laws and standards

 - Training is given to all employees, including those who participate in the development of the organization’s policies, and all other people who provide goods, services, and facilities on behalf of the company.